 - The Neilsen Foundation accepts submissions from eligible individuals across a wide range of disciplines; however, it is strongly encouraged that relevant SCI, psychosocial, and technical expertise are represented on the project team. - The PI must submit a Biosketch as described in the FGA section below.
 For Postdoctoral Fellowships, Biosketches are required for both the PI and mentor(s).
-Biosketches from any major collaborator who provides essential expertise are not required at the LOI stage, but are encouraged.
-Each Biosketch should be provided as a separate PDF. - Resubmissions: Applicants are allowed one resubmission of a previously reviewed but not funded FGA.
+Biosketches from any major collaborator who provides essential expertise are not required at the LOI stage but are encouraged.
+Each Biosketch should be provided as a separate PDF. - A Letter of Assurance confirming independence of an Applicant who does not hold a tenure track position (e.g., Instructor, Research Assistant), if applicable, should be included in the Biosketch PDF and uploaded as a single document at the LOI stage. - Resubmissions-Applicants are allowed one resubmission of a previously reviewed but not funded FGA.
 Up to a half-page of additional text may be included at the end of the LOI to respond to reviewer comments; this half-page does not count in the three-page limit. - A bibliography is not required at the LOI stage.
-If the PI chooses to provide references, these can be included as a single page appended at the end of the completed LOI template, in one PDF file.
+If the PI chooses to provide references, these can be included as a single page appended at the end of the completed LOI template in one PDF file.